marilyne-linkurious/documentation/content/admin/content/viz/styles.md

 Schemes for quantitative properties bind the number of property values to lists of sequential colors.
 Schemes may be nested and be referenced in dot notation by the styles.

-Available `styles.nodes.by` values:
+Available `defaultStyles.nodes.by` values:

 - "data.categories"
 - "data.properties.X", with "X" the property name.

-Available `styles.edges.by` values:
+Available `defaultStyles.edges.by` values:

 - "data.type"
 - "data.properties.X", with "X" the property name.